If you’re struggling with your mental health, you’re not alone. It’s ok to reach out and ask for support

-- Liverpool Light is a preventative out-of-hours (Monday – Sunday 6 pm – 1 am) mental health crisis service.
-It has been set up to provide a safe place for people aged 18+ experiencing a mental health or other crisis to meet their needs and begin their recovery
+- Liverpool Light is a preventative out-of-hours (Monday – Sunday, 6 pm – 1 am) mental health crisis service.
+It has been set up to provide a safe place for people aged 18+ experiencing mental health or other crisis to meet their needs and begin their recovery

 - Alder Hey Crisis Care Team – 0808 196 3550 / 0151 293 3577 -24/7 careline for under 18’s living in Liverpool or Sefton.

-- Papyrus Hopeline – This is for anyone under the age of 35 who are experiencing thoughts of suicide or are concerned for another person’s wellbeing.
+- Papyrus Hopeline – This is for anyone under the age of 35 who is experiencing thoughts of suicide or is concerned for another person’s wellbeing.
 HOPELINEUK advisers will work with you to understand why these thoughts of suicide might be present, to provide you with a safe space to talk through anything that might be happening in your life and offer you guidance on the next steps to keep yourself and others safe.
-Papyrus Hopeline is open 9 am-midnight 365 days a year.
+Papyrus Hopeline is open 9 am-midnight, 365 days a year.
 Call: 0800 068 4141 / Text: 07860039967 / Email: firstname.lastname@example.org